christiandeandemesa/50-Projects-in-50-Days/Progress Steps/README.md

 # Progress Steps

--   Displays a progress bar that loads or unloads through steps when the user clicks a button.
+-   Displays a progress bar that loads or unloads through steps.
 Built using HTML5, CSS3, SASS, and JavaScript.
-Other features utilized include a custom CSS reset.
+Other features utilized include a custom CSS reset and Google fonts.

 ## How to run this project